-- Regular use of wordless number problems so that concepts are fully explored, all can access and rich mathematical discussion and conjectures are valued over final answers.
+- Regular use of numberless word problems so that concepts are fully explored, all can access and rich mathematical discussion and conjectures are valued over final answers.
 A regularly changing display in prominent position celebrates this pedagogy, with contributions from all year groups (R-6).

 - Learning is varied: pupils might work independently, with talk partners, or in groups of differing sizes